 Education is a key component in the protection of human subjects in research.
 It is essential that all key personnel engaged in human subjects research understand the regulations that govern research that involve the use of information and specimens obtained from human subjects.
 All WCM investigators, research coordinators, and research staff who are engaged in research involving living human subjects, human tissue samples, or identifiable private information must complete the required Human Subjects Protection (HSP) training mandated by the terms of our Federal Wide Assurance before they can submit their protocols in WRG-HS.

-What constitutes "Key Personnel"?
+What constitutes "key personnel"?

 Key Personnel includes any individual who is "engaged in research with human subjects".
 Key Personnel includes the Primary Investigator(s) and can be WCM faculty, staff, or WCMC students who:

-- Obtain subjects' informed consent by engaging in the consent process ("process" involves more than simply handing out or collecting forms, or providing contact information for available research studies)
+• Obtain subjects' informed consent by engaging in the consent process ("process" involves more than simply handing out or collecting forms, or providing contact information for available research studies);

-- Intervene or interact with subjects (this includes both non-invasive AND invasive procedures)
+• Intervene or interact with subjects (this includes both non-invasive AND invasive procedures);

-- Collect data/identifiable private information from or follow-up with subjects
+• Collect data/identifiable private information from or follow-up with subjects;

-- Have access to information that links subject names or other identifiers with their data
+• Have access to information that links subject names or other identifiers with their data;

-- Act as an authorized representative of the PI(s)
+• Act as an authorized representative of the PI(s).

-Human Subjects Protection Training
+Human Subjects Protections Training

 Weill Cornell Medicine requires that all researchers and research staff engaged in human subjects research complete specialized training in human subjects protection.
 A notice of completion must be recorded by WRG-HS for all members of a research team before a submission can be processed.